3.5.2 The project’s software assurance manager shall perform an independent classification assessment.

 Engineering and software assurance must reach agreement on the software classification determination of the software.
 Disagreements are elevated via both the Engineering Technical Authority and Safety and Mission Assurance Technical Authority chains.

 The reason for an independent (separate from the project) assessment of the software class is two-fold:

 (1) It provides an additional perspective, based on analyses, of a project's software to ensure that the proper software processes and requirements are applied to a project's software development.
-(2) It assures that the software assurance personnel are aware of, and plan for, the level of assurance needed to cover the software for the project.

 Having separate assessments allows engineering and assurance to come to the table with their own perspectives, backed by analyses, for what they expect the processes and requirements need to be for a project; and then work together to resolve any differences and reach a consensus for what the project needs.
 Also, the independent assessment provides a path for the software assurance personnel to raise awareness of their issues and concerns as well as a path to raise any unresolved issues to a higher level.
 Quality, reliability and safety are required to have a separate, independent path to as high as NASA Headquarters, if needed, to assure Safety and Mission Assurance's (S&MA) concerns are addressed.
 However, it is expected that most conflicts will be resolved at the project or Center level.

 This requirement lets the project know that it needs to allow for and expect, an independent assessment of the class of software being used on their project.